KlumzByte/d2r.runewords.org/README.md

 ## Changelog

 ### Version 2.0
-* Total revamp of the site.
+* Total revamp of the site:
-* Now includes:
   * Runewords.
   * Uniques.
   * Sets.